Skip to content

 onchainSha256

-This example extends the ecrecover() one and adds more complex stack management and interaction with Tact statements such as loops.
+This example extends the ecrecover() example and adds more complex stack management and interaction with Tact statements, such as loops.

 // Calculates and returns the SHA-256 hash